vickanS/Victoria-Sten-Asenius-Individuell-examination-Backend-med-Node.js-backend-project-grupp-6/README.md

 ## Start up the project:

-1. In the terminal, write git clone INSERT THE LINK TO YOUR GITHUB REPOSITORY HERE
+1. In the terminal, write git clone INSERT THE LINK TO THE GITHUB REPOSITORY HERE

 2. Ensure you have Node.js installed, then write npm install in the terminal